-He has composed five albums of thoughtfully literate, gently-experimental folk music which have been streamed over 4m times, winning him fans as far away as Brazil, Korea and Russia.
-His music has ended up in a cult Korea gay movie, a French TV comedy series and other suitably random locations.
+Robin is a Buddhist, social historian, folk musician and land rights campaigner based in Sheffield.
+He has composed five albums of thoughtfully literate, gently-experimental folk music which have been streamed over 7m times, winning him fans as far away as Brazil and Russia.
+His songs have ended up in a cult Korea gay movie, a French TV comedy, the British TV show ‘Have I Got News For You’ and other suitably random locations.

 “Robin has a lovely fresh approach to the folk genre.
 A honeyed yet clear voice and his lyrics are arresting.
 A real treasure.”
 The Londonist

 These days, they’re more likely to be found gardening with asylum seekers, sharing community meals with their church and leading a whole lot of singing, but they still manage to fit in a healthy dose of direct action alongside that.

 Tim Ralphs – http://www.timralphs.com/

+Tim is an interfaith minister and storyteller based in Nottingham.
 He was a British Award for Storytelling Excellence winner in 2012 and has performed everywhere from majestic Teutonic castle at Alden Biesen in Belgium, to the muddy Shropshire fields of The Festival at the Edge, via sophisticated theatres of Soho and The Barbican.